Abstract

 As we announced, the network communication with the C&C server is sophisticated.
 The IP address of the C&C server is not hardcoded because it is derived from DNS requests.
 There are three pieces of information hardcoded in the code.

-1. A list of public DNS servers such as Google, Cloudflare, etc.
+- A list of public DNS servers such as Google, Cloudflare, etc.

-2. A hard-coded domain rpc[.]1qw[.]us is an entry point to get the final IP address of the C&C server.
+is an entry point to get the final IP address of the C&C server. - Bulgarian constants1) that are used for a translation of IP addresses.

-A DNS request to the 1qw[.]us domain returns a list of live servers, but it is not the final C&C server.
+domain returns a list of live servers, but it is not the final C&C server.
 DirtyMoe converts the returned IP address to integer and subtracts the first Bulgarian constant (anything making the result correct) to calculate the final C&C IP address.
 A C&C port is also derived from the final IP address using the second Bulgarian’s constant to make things even worse.

 The insidiousness of the translation is an application of DNS requests that cannot be easily blocked because users need the IP translations.
-DirtyMoe sends requests to public DNS servers that resolve the 1qw[.]us domain recursively.
-Therefore, user machines do not contact the malicious domain directly but via one of the hardcoded domain name servers.
-Moreover, the list of returned IP addresses is different for each minute.
+DirtyMoe sends requests to public DNS servers that resolve the 1qw[.]us

 We record approx. 2,000 IP addresses to date.
 Many translated IP addresses lead to live web servers, mostly with Chinese content.
 It is unclear whether the malware author owns the web servers or the web servers are just compromised by DirtyMoe.